shakacode/react-webpack-rails-tutorial/client/README.md

 rm npm-shrinkwrap.json
 npm-check-updates -u
 npm install
+npm prune
 npm shrinkwrap
 ```

 Then confirm that the hot reload server and the rails server both work fine.
 You
 may have to delete `node_modules` and `npm-shrinkwrap.json` and then run `npm
 shrinkwrap`.

+Note: `npm prune` is required before running `npm shrinkwrap` to remove dependencies that are no longer needed after doing updates.

 Adding Node Modules
 =====================================